singlestore-labs/singlestoredb-python/docs/src/api.rst

 The management objects allow you to create, destroy, and interact with workspaces in the SingleStoreDB Cloud.

+The :func:`manage_workspaces` function will return a :class:`WorkspaceManager` object that can be used to interact with the Management API.

 .. currentmodule:: singlestoredb

 .. autosummary::